 Jobs are getting shorter and shorter in all areas of packaging due to many reasons such a packaging personification or extended number of flavours.
-We developed Optima especially for quick job change-overs featuring several unique systems such as ARUN, Falcon II or Ink Cartridge.
+We developed Optima especially for quick job change-overs featuring several unique systems such as IRIS, Falcon II or Ink Cartridge.

 Expanded gamut printing